Getting Started In Craft Services Pt. 3: Specialist Or Generalist?

 If you feel generalizing is for you, keep in mind that while you may get more jobs and earn more money than someone who chooses to specialize you may suffer from burnout.

-Are you a specialist or generalist?
+What type of freelance craft services provider are you?
+A specialist or generalist?
 Let me know in the comment section below.

 In part 4 of Getting Started In Craft Services I’ll discuss the equipment requirements of craft services.